Master Protocol Workshop

 Roger J. Lewis, MD, PhD

-- Professor of Medicine, Department of Emergency Medicine
+- Professor and Chair, Department of Emergency Medicine

 Victoria Manax Rutson, MD